shivam-singh-negi/fastapi_uuid_server/README.md

 # 🚀 FastAPI UUID Generator

 ## 📚 Overview

-FastAPI UUID Generator is a lightweight, high-performance API service built using **FastAPI**.
-It provides endpoints to generate **universally unique identifiers (UUIDs)**, including an asynchronous version that introduces a **non-blocking delay of 3 seconds**.
+FastAPI UUID Generator is a high-performance API service built using **FastAPI**.
+It provides endpoints to generate **universally unique identifiers (UUIDs)**, including an asynchronous version with a **non-blocking delay of 3 seconds**.

-This service is useful for applications that require UUIDs for **session management, unique identifiers, or distributed systems**.
+This service is useful for applications requiring UUIDs for **session management, unique identifiers, or distributed systems**.

 ---